-Research shows that cognitive behavioral therapy is an effective and lasting treatment of insomnia.
-Cognitive behavioral therapy helps you change thoughts and actions that get in the way of sleep.
-This type of therapy is also used to treat conditions such as depression, anxiety and eating disorders.
+Research shows that cognitive-behavioral therapy is an effective and lasting treatment of insomnia.
+Cognitive-behavioral therapy helps you change thoughts and actions that get in the way of sleep.
+This type of therapy also treats depression, anxiety, and eating disorders.

-Sleep restriction : equalize the time you spend in bed with the amount of sleep you need.
+Sleep restriction: equalize the time you spend in bed with the amount of sleep you need.
 This is achieved by limiting the amount of time you spend in your bed without sleeping.
-You go to bed later and get up earlier than normal, and then slowly increase the time in bed until you can sleep through the night.
+You go to bed later and get up earlier than usual, and then slowly increase the time in bed until you can sleep through the night.

-Stay passively awake : try not to fall asleep, thus stopping any worry you may have about falling asleep easily.
+Stay passively awake: try not to fall asleep, thus stopping any worry you may have about falling asleep quickly.

 In some cases, insomnia is treated with medications:

-Prescription sleeping medications : Prescription medications can help some people get the much needed rest.
+Prescription sleeping medications can help some people get the much-needed rest.

-Most sleep medications are used for short-term treatment, although some people with severe chronic insomnia may benefit from longer treatment.
+Most sleep medications are used for short-term treatment, although some people with severe chronic insomnia may benefit from more prolonged treatment.

-It is important to understand the risks before using a medication to sleep.
+It is essential to understand the risks before using a medication to sleep.
 In some cases, sleeping medications may: